csvpath/csvpath/README.md

 will always set it.

-As said above, a variable can be flagged with the `onchange` qualifier.
-The effect is that the row will only match if the variable qualified by `onchange` changes in value.
+As noted above, a variable can be flagged with the `onchange` qualifier.
+The effect is that a row will only match if the variable qualified by `onchange` changes in value.

 ## The when operator